rodrigoazv/rodrigoazv/README.md

 ## - 🌱 I’m currently learning

-- Go/C# with messaging, microservice concepts and some codes
+- Go with messaging, microservice concepts and some codes
 - Improving knowledge in database, algorithm and software architecture

 ## Social media :mailbox_with_no_mail: